adel-mamin/amast/README.md

 ### Hierarchical state machine (HSM)

-The HSM has two sub-states and one superstate:
+The HSM has two sub-states and one superstate.

+It demonstrates:

+1. creating of hierarchy of states
+2. behavioral inheritance by handling the event C in superstate

 ```mermaid
 stateDiagram-v2